fgsect/unicorefuzz/README.md

 ## Debugging
 You can step through the code, starting at the breakpoint, with any given input.
+The fancy debugging makes use of [uDdbg](https://github.com/iGio90/uDdbg).
-To do so, run `./harness.py -d $inputfile`.
+To use it, run `./harness.py -d $inputfile`.
-Possible inputs to the harness:
+Possible inputs to the harness (the thing wrapping afl-unicorn) that help debugging:

 `-d` flag starts the unicorn debugger ([uDdbg](https://github.com/iGio90/uDdbg)) that has to be installed using `./setupdebug.sh` first.
 `-t` flag enables the afl-unicorn tracer.
 It prints every emulated instruction, as well as displays memory accesses.